ASD Vigor Trani Calcio: Refoundation

 Two years later, in 1999, Fortis Trani was founded, thanks to a group of nine businessmen.
 To avoid starting from a very low category, in June of that year, acquired the sports title of Libertas Barletta which was playing in Promozione Apulia.
 The group of entrepreneurs, despite the strong desire to bring Trani in the higher classes, after two promotions and two seasons in Serie D, the team was relegated back to Promozione.
 The return to Eccellenza was achieved in 2008–2009, after winning the regional playoffs.

 The return to Serie D

 Fortis Trani finished second in Eccellenza Apulia in 2009–10 season and after winning in national playoffs was promoted to Serie D.

 The next year in Serie D the club finished in 7th place.

 In the 2011–12 season in Serie D Fortis Trani came in 11th place.

 In summer 2013 the club was not able to enter 2013–14 Eccellenza, after the relegation and was liquidated.

 Second refoundation

 Later in 2013 it acquired Terlizzi Calcio (which played in 2012–13 Eccellenza Puglia) and moved, becoming USC Trani.
 It now plays in the same league.

+A.S.D.
+Soccer Trani (from 2023)

+Since 2023, the ASD Soccer bunker Trani (a local youth team) acquired the sporting title from Vigor Trani.
+In season 2025/26, the team was able to win the Group A of Promozione Puglia league.
+They also won the regional Coppa Italia in the same season (defeating Squinzano in the final).
+From the 2026/27 season, it will compete in the Eccellenza league.